Simon Fraser’s book & Angus Fraser’s manuscript

 Edinburgh University Library ms Gen. 614

-The manuscripts contain melody lines of old Gaelic song tunes.
-Many have fiddle-style variations although these may be Angus Fraser's own compositions.
-Also there are extensive notes on many of the tunes.
+The manuscripts represent more material that was being prepared for publication.
+They generally contain melody lines of old Gaelic song tunes.
+Some have fiddle-style variations although these may be Angus Fraser's own compositions.
+Also there are comments on some of the tunes.

-Frances Collinson in 1966 described the manuscripts as "the only seemingly authentic Scottish harp music ever to be recovered" (The Traditional and National Music of Scotland, p.266). however this is in the conclusion where he is effusing about the possibilities of future research and discovery; in the chapter on the harp he does put a lot of weight on these manuscripts (p245-248) but is a lot more cautious.
-His unfortunate quote above is likely wrong on two counts: first that the instrumental variation sets written out by Angus Fraser are most likely his own newly composed work, in a pseudo-ancient style, and second, that there is plenty of other Scottish harp music preserved, as Collinson himself describes on p.243 and as catalogued here in this section of this website.
+Angus Fraser’s manuscripts have had an unfortunately high profile in surveys of old Scottish harp music, since Frances Collinson in 1966 described them as "the only seemingly authentic Scottish harp music ever to be recovered" (The Traditional and National Music of Scotland, p.266).
+He writes this in his conclusion, where he is effusing about the possibilities of future research and discovery.
+However in the chapter on the harp he is a lot more cautious, though he still does put a lot of weight on these manuscripts (p245-248).
+His unfortunate quote above is likely wrong on two counts: first that the instrumental variation sets written out by Angus Fraser are most likely not at all genuine harp music, but are newly composed work for fiddle, in a pseudo-ancient style, and second, that there is plenty of other Scottish harp music preserved, as Collinson himself describes on p.243 and as catalogued here in this section of this website.

 Description at archiveshub